Recently Visited Pages

 - Must provide results from an acceptable background screening from the Family Care Safety Registry (dated within the last 90 days).

 - Be free from tuberculosis and provide documentation of a negative 2-step TB test or "result of findings" from a chest x-ray (dated within the last 12 months).

-- Copy of LPN or RN license (as indicated above in the Eligibility Requirements).
+- Copy of LPN or RN license (as indicated above in Eligibility Requirements)

-- Copy of Family Care Safety Registry Background Screening
+- Copy of Missouri Family Care Safety Registry background screening results

 - Copy of 2-Step TB Test

 - Through email (firstname.lastname@example.org

 - In-person (1 Academy Place, Dardenne Prairie, MO 63368) - office hours are Monday - Friday from 8:00am - 4:00pm

 Tuition will be due within one business day of your registration being processed.
 Individualized information will be communicated during the enrollment process.